Preparing exterior wood for staining

 When preparing to stain your deck or even if you are planning on hiring a contractor to do the work, you should have a thorough understanding of the process.

 The best time to stain your deck is when the outdoor temperature is above 50 degrees but below 95 degrees.
 (And remember to check the surface temperature of the deck as it can be much hotter than the air temperature.)
-The humidity should be low or average, with no chance of rain in the immediate forecast.
+The humidity should be low or average, order with no chance of rain in the immediate forecast.
 Ideally, you should try for a three to four consecutive day span with no rain forecast.

 For brand new wood, we recommend a brightener and neutralizer to prepare the wood for staining as new wood often has a sheen called mill glaze that can prevent the stain from penetrating evenly.